Breathing the Fire:

 And he told me to write as soon as I could.

 Since I’ve written the book, much has changed.
-Mother Dorothy passed away in 2008, and we lost our dad Ben Dozier in 2016.
+Mother Dorothy Dozier passed away in 2008, and we lost our dad Ben Dozier in 2016.
 (Thanks to CBS Cameraman-turned-Director-of Photography Chris Albert for filming and editing this interview of our dad.)
-My then-partner Pete returned to New Zealand to be with his kids soon after I recovered, and now separated by geography, our lives took different directions.
+My then-partner Pete returned to New Zealand to be with his kids soon after I recovered, and our lives took different directions.

-And I did not go back to the Mideast for CBS News.
-The CBS-approved op-ed below, first published in The Washington Post, explains why I chose to step away from an organization that was like family, and was now over-protective of me, as families can be.
+And I did not go back to the Middle East for CBS News.
+The CBS-approved Washington Post Op-Ed above explains why I chose to step away from an organization that was like family, but was now over-protective of me, as families can be.

 Thanks to the AP, The Daily Beast and TIME Magazine, I’ve been back to Iraq, Afghanistan and Pakistan multiple times, including embedding with U.S., Iraqi and Afghan forces.